Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 F0.00 - 49.00Inadequate

-In addition to letter grades, Nova Scotia also uses percentage grades to provide a more detailed evaluation of a student's performance.
-Percentage grades are typically used in individual assignments and tests, while letter grades are used to summarise a student's overall performance in a course.
+In addition to letter grades, Nova Scotia uses percentage grades to provide a more detailed evaluation of a student's performance.
+Percentage grades are used in individual assignments and tests, while letter grades summarise a student's overall performance in a course.

 5. Grading system in Quebec

-Quebec has a unique grading system that differs from the traditional letter-grade system used in many other parts of North America.
-In Quebec, the grading system uses percentages and is based on a scale from 0 to 100
+Quebec's grading system differs from the traditional letter grade system in many other parts of North America.
+In Quebec, the grading system uses percentages based on a scale from 0 to 100

 Percentages to letter grades Quebec